-The air quality modeling analysis for O_3 performed by Argonne National Laboratory consisted of estimating emission rates and calculating concentration levels at receptor locations under varying meteorological conditions.
-For the proposed action and no action alternative, air emissions from O_3 fumigation were estimated on the basis of site-specific emissions data.
+The air quality modeling analysis for O3 performed by Argonne National Laboratory consisted of estimating emission rates and calculating concentration levels at receptor locations under varying meteorological conditions.
+For the proposed action and no action alternative, air emissions from O3 fumigation were estimated on the basis of site-specific emissions data.
 These estimates were used to model air concentrations that might occur at potential offsite receptor locations where the general public could have access (i.e., at the fence line locations and beyond).
 The analysis was done for three scenarios: (1) base case (no action alternative, or current operations); (2) 5 years in the future; and (3) 10 years in the future (the end of the evaluation period considered in this EA).
-The method for estimating O_3 emissions associated with operation of the Aspen FACE site is provided in Section 4.1.2.1, and the air dispersion model used, model input data, and assumptions are discussed in Section 4.1.2.2.
-Modeling results and discussion are presented in Section 4.1.2.4.
+The method for estimating O3 emissions associated with operation of the Aspen FACE site is provided in Section 4.1.2.1, and the air dispersion model used, model input data, and assumptions are discussed in Section 4.1.2.2.
+Modeling results and discussion are presented in Section 4.1.2.3.
+Potential impacts from CO2 emissions at the site are discussed in Section 4.1.2.4.